Counter-Strike 2 (CS 2) Best settings for max FPS

 Now type the following in the steam launch options dialogue box as shown in the image:

-Launch CS: GO, click on the Settings Menu on the left, select Video Settings, and then open the Video and Advanced Video tabs.
+Launch CS 2, click on the Settings Menu on the left, select Video Settings.
 I will show you how to set up each option graphics setting for maximum performance and FPS.

 Video